kba/hocr-spec/1.2/spec.md

 Reusing HTML {#representation}
 ------------

+Issue(96): Reusing HTML: Some text is missing in the first paragraph

 This document describes a representation of various aspects of OCR output in an XML-like format.
-That is, we define as set of tags containing text and other tags, together with attributes of those tags.
+That is, we define a set of tags containing text and other tags, together with attributes of those tags.
 However, since the content we are representing is formatted text,

-However, we are not actually using a new XML for the representation; instead embed the representation in XHTML (or HTML) because  [[XHTML1]] and XHTML processing already define many aspects of OCR output representation that would otherwise need additional, separate and ad-hoc definitions.
+However, we are not actually using a new XML for the representation; instead we embed the representation in XHTML (or HTML) because  [[XHTML1]] and XHTML processing already define many aspects of OCR output representation that would otherwise need additional, separate and ad-hoc definitions.
 These aspects include: